-Mix several drops of mild dishwashing soap to a bucket full of warm water.
+Mix several drops of mild dishwashing soap into a bucket full of warm water.
 Apply the solution to the moly area.
 Use a stiff brush to remove the mold.

 4. Dry The Area

-Use large towels to dry out the surfaces of your closet.
-Keep doors open until the entire surfaces are completely dry.
+Use large towels to dry the surfaces of your closet.
+Leave the doors open until everything is completely dry.